whamtet/simpleui/motivation/index.md

 ### Components, HTTP and functional programming fit naturally together

-This setup creates a synergy between components on the page, HTTP requests and functional programming.
+`defcomponent` creates a synergy between components on the page, HTTP requests and functional programming.
 Each UI component contains its own state which is updated through stateless HTTP requests.
 The requests map naturally onto functional programming which is also stateless.
-Unlike in other web frameworks there is a clear unity between the frontend and the back.
+In contrast with other frameworks we retain a clear unity between the frontend and the back.
+SimpleUI is also more conservative, hewing closer to the original model of the web.

 ## Benefits of SimpleUI